cloudmesh-community/fa18-516-19/project-report/report.md

 # title: "LAMP Stacks - Linux Apache, MySQL, PHP"

-# LAMP is a set of open source software packages used in a collaborative model to create web applications and web services.
+* LAMP is a set of open source software packages used in a collaborative model to create web applications and web services.
-# LAMP stands for Linux, Apache, MySQL , PHP.
+* LAMP stands for Linux, Apache, MySQL , PHP.
-#

-**Introduction**
+## Introduction

 LAMP is a set of open source software packages used in a collaborative model to create web applications and web services.
 LAMP stands for Linux, Apache, MySQL , PHP.
 The LAMP stack contains open source software packages when integrated creates a SaaS model.
 The four packages are:

 1. Linux - The operating system
 2. Apache - The Web Server
 3. MySql - The backend database
 4. PHP - The Web Programming Language
-￼

 The use of open source networks to transfer data over the web is increasing as Web applications and the Internet of things (IOT) proliferate.
 Open source software and APIs, make it easier to share and pass data over the web.
 APIs known as Application Programing Interfaces are used to fulfill request from clients or other services.
 They specify how to create, read, update and delete the state of shared objects.
-API’s can fetch data, process data, or pass data to another web service.
-Much attention is given to the LAMP stack because it is a common approach for  creating web applications and is used with open API’s.
+API's can fetch data, process data, or pass data to another web service.
+Much attention is given to the LAMP stack because it is a common approach for creating web applications and is used with open API's.

 There are other alternatives to the LAMP stack as each component can be exchanged for another application.
-Some list the LAMP stack as Linux, Apache, MySQL & PHP/Python/Perl because each one of the last P components can be a substitute for another. " There [1]  are several variants of the four stack model as well. …
+Some list the LAMP stack as Linux, Apache, MySQL & PHP/Python/Perl because each one of the last P components can be a substitute for another. " There [1] are several variants of the four stack model as well. ...

 	- WAMP: Windows, Apache, MySQL & PHP
 	- WISA: Windows, IIS, SQL &  ASP.net
 	- MAMP: MacOS, Apache, MySQL & PHP “( Retrieved 2018)

-**Abstract**
+## Abstract

+:o: abstract comes befor introduction

-The use of open API’s to transfer data over the web is increasing as Web applications and the Internet of things (IOT) proliferate.
+The use of open API's to transfer data over the web is increasing as Web applications and the Internet of things (IOT) proliferate.
 Open APIs make it easier to share and pass data over the web.

-API’s are built to expose resources for access to public data.
+API's are built to expose resources for access to public data.
 APIs are used to fetch data from a database, fulfill a request and process data, using a web server to send information to a client or another service.

-## keywords:  Linux, Apache, MySQL, PHP, Application Programming Interface (API’s), REST, IOT, OAS, LAMP
+## keywords: Linux, Apache, MySQL, PHP, Application Programming Interface (API's), REST, IOT, OAS, LAMP

+:o: not following format

-# OPEN API’s
+# OpenAPI

-Web applications and the Internet of things (IOT) are reasons Open API’s are increasing in use.
+Web applications and the Internet of things (IOT) are reasons Open API's are increasing in use.
 Sharing information between applications is easier when the requester and the sender use a standard protocol to communicate and exchange information.
 This is why the LAMP stack is so popular because each component of the stack integrates well.

 The OpenAPI Specification Initiative has worked to standardize API design to facilitate standardization of design.
-The OpenAPI committee states [2] “When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.” .
-OAS states [3] “The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for REST APIs,…” (Retrieved Oct 2018)
+The OpenAPI committee states [2]

+> "When properly defined via OpenAPI, a consumer can
+> understand and interact with the remote service with a minimal amount
+> of implementation logic." .
+OAS states [3] "The OpenAPI Specification
+> (OAS) defines a standard, programming language-agnostic interface
+> description for REST APIs, ..." (:o: Retrieved Oct 2018)

 RESTful stands for Representational state transfer.
 When referring to RESTful here; I refer to the W3C working groups definition of RESTful which is [4] “arbitrary Web Service, in which the service may expose an arbitrary set of operations”.
 An example is HTTP request to GET or POST information from a URI.

 https://www.w3.org/TR/ws-arch/

 Rigor.com likens the job of an API to a waiter, taking the request, then fetching and returning the data.
+[5] :o:

-[5] “Your waiter writes down your order, delivers to the kitchen, picks up your food when it’s ready, and serves it to you at your table.”
-(Retrieved 2018).
+> "Your waiter writes down
+  your order, delivers to the kitchen, picks up your food when it's ready, and serves it to you at your table." (:o: Retrieved 2018).

 ## Setting up a LAMP Stack

 ### Setup the environment

 First Load the operating system for your environment in the case of a LAMP stack Linux is the operating system.
 You may select one of the Linux distributions such a ubuntu.

 Click the link, locate your distro and  select download.

 https://www.ubuntu.com/download/desktop

 * Download Virtual Box to setup a virtual environment in which you will run the LAMP stack

 https://www.virtualbox.org/wiki/Downloads